iLVL-Key/FFXI/addons/Bars/readme.md

 Can display anwhere from all bars at once, to all the way down to just the target bar.

 ![Bars_all_bars_shown](https://github.com/user-attachments/assets/814bd9bc-55bd-4330-bf86-8ae463878f78)
-↑All bars visible at the same time.
+↑All* bars visible at the same time. (*Sub-Target bar not displayed but is to the right of the Focus bar)

 ![Bars_SAM-ezgif com-resize](https://github.com/user-attachments/assets/1bdcd6af-90fc-434b-a101-08491735a7f0)
 ↑The Target, Self Action, and TP visible in action.